 For many homeowners, getting house insurance is essential to protecting their investment.
-But many homeowners wonder if having a mortgage on their home makes a difference in the cost of house insurance.
-The short answer is no, but some factors can make a difference regarding how much you’ll have to pay for house insurance.
+However, many homeowners wonder if having a mortgage on their home makes a difference in the cost of house insurance.
+The short answer is no, but some factors can affect how much you’ll have for house insurance.

 Please read our article How to Sell Mortgage Protection Insurance.